sjefvanleeuwen/wpf-blazor-porting/README.md

 ## Side Notes

-Using Web Assmebly technology we can reduce licensing fee's in SAAS solutions to the consumer *both on bare metal servers/cloud infrastructure* as well as delivery to thin clients in comparison to WPF based applications.
-While remaining in the same programming paradigm, which is highly beneficial to DevOps.
+Using Web Assmeely technology we can reduce licensing fee's in SAAS solutions to the consumer *both on bare metal servers/cloud infrastructure* as well as delivery to thin clients in comparison to WPF based applications.
+While remaining in the same programming paradigm, which is highly beneficial to DevOps.Ultimately such runtimes are very capable being part of the IOT cloud and can easily integrate with decentralized computing models.

 ### Styling